Psychology at Ulster University promises high quality teaching in a supportive learning environment.

 Status: C

-This module introduces students to current knowledge of biological, cognitive and psychosocial development across the life-span.
-The module includes lectures, seminars and both individual and group work from the outset.
+This module introduces students to current knowledge of biological, cognitive and psychosocial development.
+The module includes lectures, laboratory classes and both individual and group work from the outset.

 Year: 2